Diet for Bipolar 1 Disorder: 3 Foods To Avoid and 3 To Eat | MyDepressionTeam

 Foods To Eat With Bipolar 1 Disorder

-Bipolar 1 disorder is associated with several other health conditions, including high blood pressure (hypertension), cardiovascular disease (heart disease), and diabetes.
-Cardiovascular disease is one of the leading causes of premature death in people with bipolar 1.
+Bipolar 1 disorder is associated with several other health conditions, including high blood pressure, heart disease, and diabetes.
+Cardiovascular disease is one of the leading causes of premature death for people with bipolar 1.

 A diet rich in fruits, vegetables, whole grains, and lean proteins can help lower your risk of complications.
-While no food or diet can ”cure” your bipolar 1 disorder, a healthy eating plan can help boost your mood and physical well-being.
+Although no food or diet can cure your bipolar 1 disorder, a healthy eating plan can help boost your mood and physical well-being.

 1. Foods High in Omega-3 Fatty Acids